benjamin-hodgson/benjamin-hodgson.github.io/drafts/2018-12-01-the-fourth-type-of-variance.md

 ---
-title: What Lurks Beneath the Waves
-subtitle: The Fourth Type of Variance
+title: The Fourth Type of Variance
 ---

+_Variance_ is a way to describe a relationship between different instantiations of the same polymorphic type.
 Many programmers know about covariance, contravariance, and invariance.
 Not so many know about the fourth type of variance, or the relationship between them.

 Covariance